• Skip to primary navigation

 Make the Jerk Marinade.
 First, add all of the jerk marinade ingredients to a food processor and process until nice and smooth.
 Like so.

-Jerk Chicken marinade in a blender
+Making the Jamaican Jerk Chicken marinade in a food processor

 Pierce the Chicken.
 Next, pierce the chicken with a knife in several places.
-This will let the marinade reach deeper into the meat. you can use any type of chicken for the recipe, though cooking times will vary, depending on the chicken chosen.
+This will let the marinade reach deeper into the meat.

 Marinate the Chicken.
 Add the chicken to a large bowl or into a sealable baggie.
 Pour the marinade over the chicken and rub it down.
 You want to completely cover the chicken with the marinade.

 Marinate at Least 2 Hours.
 Cover and refrigerate.
 Marinate the chicken at least 2 hours, though you'll get more flavor penetration if you plan ahead and refrigerate overnight.
-You can marinate for 30 minutes if you don't have the time, though you won't get quite the flavor penetration.

 When you're ready to cook, heat up your grill to medium high heat or heat your oven to 400 degrees F. Remove the chicken from the marinade and discard the marinade.

 Cook the Chicken.
 Lightly oil the grill grates and grill your chicken over a hot charcoal grill for 12-20 minutes, until the chicken measures 165 degrees F internal temperature.
-Alternatively, you can bake the chicken for 35-40 minutes, or until the chicken is cooked through.
-Grilling is more traditional, but baking is easy.

 Again, your cooking times will vary if you use different cuts of chicken.